I Was There: Canadian D-Day Veterans Recount the Triumph and Terror on Juno Beach

 Operation Overlord Normandy, Soldiers of the 3rd Canadian Infantry Division set up anti-aircraft guns on Juno Beach where they landed on D-Day on the outskirts of Bernieres-sur-Mer.
 Photo: Galerie Bilderwelt/Getty Images

 Montreal’s Okill Stuart and Winnipeg’s Jim Parks both served in the Canadian army during the Operation Overlord Normandy landing at Juno Beach, enduring hellish bombardment from the Nazi defenders and, eventually, going on to help liberate France.
-Today, on Remembrance Day, we revisit our 2019 interview with the pair following their participation in the History Canada documentary D-Day in 14 Stories.
+Today, on the anniversary of D-Day, we revisit our 2019 interview with the pair following their participation in the History Canada documentary D-Day in 14 Stories.

 The Calm Before the Storm